larrycui/mycompany/README.md

 mycompany
 =========

-This is a repository for my current company
+This is a repository for my current company VUDU